|The Concept of Time|

 Summary: The concept of time and its correlation to entropy is discussed.
 We discuss time as a variable specific to the observer and his capability to make a PE1 measurement.

 We have introduced two different types of space, i-space and j-space.
 What will be the definition of time in i-space?
 We can not say.
-But we know a little about j-space and therefore let us try to develop a description of time from the information we have from the measurements.
+But we know a little about j-space and therefore let us try to develop a description of time from the information we have from the measurements made in j-space.

 We can consider the universe itself as a PE1 measurement (in a Qbox if we may) which is yet to be completed.